Firema T-68: Livery

 The trams were originally liveried in white, with a grey skirt, and a turquoise strip running along the skirt.
 Later modifications of this livery included the doors also being painted turquoise, and a turquoise strip painted along the top of the body, with thin orange or yellow lines separating the turquoise stripes and the white body.
 Only 1003 received the yellow and grey Metrolink livery introduced when the first M5000s entered service.

 Names

-All 32 of the T-68s and T-68As at some point had name plates, named after famous Mancunian people, achievements, retired Workers, places or company sponsorship.